 16. “Lightning” by Eric Church

-The song “Lightning” by Eric Church is a haunting ballad about a man’s journey to his final days.
+“Lightning” is a somber tune about a man’s journey to his final days.
 The lyrics are written in a way that allows the listener to feel the character’s desperation and fear as he faces his imminent death.

 17. “Thunder in the Rain” by Kane Brown

 It paints a picture of a relationship that’s full of excitement, adventure, and passion.
 It’s the perfect song for anyone who is in a relationship that they can’t get enough of.

 18. “Heavy Metal Thunder” by Saxon

-With lyrics that urge listeners to “fill your heads with heavy metal thunder,” this song is perfect for getting pumped up before a gig or a night out.
+With lyrics that urge listeners to “fill your heads with heavy metal thunder,” this song is perfect for getting pumped up during a workout or before a night out.

-Read Next: Easy Rock Guitar Songs
+Read Next: 27 Easy Rock Guitar Songs (MUST Learn)

 19. “Saw Lightning” by Beck